MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap3-appservice-manual.md

 ```
 <uap3:AppService Name                            = A string between 2 and 39 characters in length
                                                    that consists of alphanumeric, period (except
                                                    for the first character), and dash characters
                                                    only.
                  ServerName?                     = An alphanumeric string between 1 and 255
                                                    characters in length.
 Must begin with an
                                                    alphabetic character.
+                 SupportsRemoteSystems?          = boolean
-                 SupportsRemoteSystems? = boolean >
+                 uap4:SupportsMultipleInstances? = boolean >
 </uap3:AppService>
 ```